jhrutgers/zth/README.md

 	cmake --build .

 After building, check out the `doxygen/html` directory for [documentation](https://jhrutgers.github.io/zth).

-For Mac OSX with MacPorts, one could change the sequence above by something like:

-	CC=gcc-mp-8 CXX=g++-mp-8 LDFLAGS=-L/opt/local/lib cmake ..

 By default, release builds are generated.
 To do debug builds, pass `Debug` as command line argument to `scripts/build`, or do something like: